redrumgato/lumpenradio/content/shows/the-ponderers.md

 ### BIO

 The Ponderers is formed by Sandra Trevino of Enchufate and Stephanie Manriquez from Revista Contratiempo and FMEL, both Chicago-based journalists.
 The music enthusiasts play a large volume of female-fronted music with a focus on women empowerment.
-They've also curated a digital source of articles and interviews featuring their favorite female artists which you can find at {{< ext "gozamos.com/theponderers" "gozamos.com/theponderers" />}}.
+They've also curated a digital source of articles and interviews featuring their favorite female artists which you can find at [gozamos.com/theponderers](http://gozamos.com/theponderers).

 ### THE PONDERERS